Palani Subramaniam Pillai: Career

 While Palani would highlight the different parts of the song such as "Eduppus" of Pallavi, Anupallavi, and Charanam with sufficient emphasis, he would rather follow the mood and trend of the song rather play the "Prayogas" of the songs themselves.
 This mode of playing gave a wholesomeness to the song renderings rather than the "Starts and stops" that would otherwise have arisen.
 His Sarvalaghu was the spontaneous flow of "Nadais", "Sollus", and "Sollukkatus" rather than any patternised formats.
 The Sarvalaghu used to be "Amorphous" rather than "Crystalline".
 Occasionally when certain arithmetic combinations arose, they too were spontaneous and blended seamlessly into the scheme of things.
 He specialized in "Vallinam" and "Mellinam" strokes in even the smallest passages.
 In layman's language these are Hard and Soft Strokes.
 His playing gave the effect of his indulging in a musical conversation with the main artist throughout the tenure of the concert.
 In his Solo interludes-"Thani Avarthanams"- he displayed both intellectual and aesthetic aspects in equal measure which pleased all sections of the audience but he never played to the gallery.
-The vocalist had to remain very alert during the "Thanis" to ensure that he did not miss out on the "Thala"; such were the complex patterns he played!
+The vocalist had to remain alert during the "Thanis" to ensure that he did not miss out on the "Thala"; such were the complex patterns he played!
 When Palani was present in a gathering there was no levity or frivolousness exhibited.
 According to Vidwans who shared the platform with him in concerts both his demeanor and playing was the epitome of "Gauravam" (Dignity).